Once bitten twice shy. Tough lessons learned paying a high price is not forgotten in haste.

 Smartphones and the internet have made data valuable, abundant, and pervasive.
 Algorithms can envisage when someone is on the verge of buying a product, service a car or he is at risk of an ailment.
 GE and Siemens now depict themselves as data firms.

-Abundance of data modifies the nature of competition.
-Technology giants have benefited from network effects, more users makes Facebook lucrative for others to sign up.
-With data there are other network effects.
+The abundance of data modifies the nature of competition.
+Technology giants have benefited from network effects, more users make Facebook lucrative for others to sign up.
+With data, there are other network effects.
 By collecting more data, a firm has further scope to improve its products, attract more users, generate even more data, and so on.

 The nature of data makes the antitrust remedies of the past archaic.
 Breaking up a firm like Google would not stop them from reasserting themselves.
 A radical rethink is required, such as: